- the Educational guidelines for the integrated system (Linee pedagogiche per il sistema integrato zerosei) that apply to the whole ECEC system (0-6)

 Transition to primary school

-However, taking into account learning measures, the reference steering document for the curriculum Indicazioni nazionali per il curricolo, align the educational guidelines for the ECEC level 3-6 to the guidelines of the subsequent two levels of the education system and, in particular, to those for primary education.
+However, the Indicazioni nazionali per il curricolo, which is the reference steering document for the curriculum at preprimary level, align the educational guidelines for the ECEC level 3-6 to the guidelines of the subsequent two levels of the education system and, in particular, to those for primary education.